Family & Companions

 A veteran actress while still not quite out of her teens, Cynthia Nixon's adult career was built on star turns in critically lauded stage productions like "Hurly Burly" and "The Heidi Chronicles," which she alternated with memorable supporting turns in film and television productions like "Amadeus" (1984) and Robert Altman's "Tanner" (HBO, 1988).
 In 1998, she finally achieved widespread fame as the romantically cautious lawyer Miranda Hobbes in "Sex and the City" (HBO, 1998-2005) and its 2008 theatrical feature.
-Her private life briefly eclipsed her newfound pop culture icon status when she ended her 15-year relationship with the father of her two children in 2004 to be with education activist Christine Marinoni.
-Nixon's fame and talent outweighed tabloid interest in her personal life, however, and she triumphed again with the successful "Sex and the City 2" (2010).
-An Emmy, Tony and Grammy winner, Nixon remained a highly skilled and respected actress who remained happy to tackle challenging roles on the stage or on screen.
+She triumphed again with the successful "Sex and the City 2" (2010), and followed that with roles in such films as "James White" (2015) and "The Only Living Boy in New York" (2017) as well as with a critically-praised turn on TV as Nancy Reagan in the TV movie "Killing Reagan" (National Geographic, 2016).
+She also won the Tony Award in 2017 as Best Featured Actress in a Play for her role in a revival of Lillian Hellman's "The Little Foxes."
+In March 2018, Nixon announced her plans to run for governor of New York on the Democratic ticket.
+An Emmy, Tony and Grammy winner, Nixon remained a highly skilled and respected actress who remained happy to tackle challenging roles, whether on-stage, on-screen, or in the political realm.

 Born in New York City, NY on April 9, 1966, Cynthia Ellen Nixon was the daughter of radio journalist Walter Dixon and actress Anne Nixon, who inspired her child's interest in performing.
 Nixon made her television debut at 13 in a 1979 "ABC Afterschool Special" titled "The Seven Wishes of a Rich Kid" (co-starring the legendary Butterfly McQueen) and earned her first film credit a year later as the aptly-named Sunshine in the Tatum O'Neal-Kristy McNichol teensploitation flick, "Little Darlings" (1980).
 That same year, she established herself as a theater actress to watch with her performance as the spoiled Dinah Lord in a revival of "The Philadelphia Story," which earned her a 1981 Theatre World Award.
 Nixon steadily appeared in films and television and on stage throughout the 1980s, contributing solid support to Sidney Lumet's "Prince of the City" (1981) and the lurid "Tattoo" (1981), as well as offering a memorable turn as Mozart's deeply confused maid in Milos Forman's "Amadeus" (1984).
 That same year, she wowed Broadway critics by appearing in two wildly successful plays - Tom Stoppard's "The Real Thing" (as the daughter of Jeremy Irons and Christine Baranski) and David Rabe's "Hurly Burly" (as a teenage runaway who encounters oily Hollywood types) - during her freshman year at Barnard College.
 A year later, she was co-starring with Jeff Daniels in Lanford Wilson's "Lemon Sky" at Second Stage.